jhpyle/docassemble/_docs/development.md

 scripts will not need to be changed whenever you make stylistic modifications to your interview.
 In that way, they are much easier to maintain.

+You might think it is inefficient to write 40 lines of [YAML] and [Gherkin] to test an algorithm that is five lines long.
+But there is no logical basis for assuming that the the algorithm itself should take up less space than its testing code.
+Nor is there a logical basis for assuming that the task of writing the algorithm should take longer than testing the algorithm (or writing documentation for the algorithm).
+All of this work is important.

+You do not need to develop a rigid habit of writing test scripts for every piece of code you write.
+If you have a `code` block that capitalizes a word, for example, it is reasonable to "test" it by "eyeballing" it or testing it incidentally as part of a whole-interview [Lettuce] script.
+But if you have mission-critical algorithms that do somewhat tricky things, spending a lot of time on test code will yield a good return on investment.

 The next section provides a practical explanation of how to use [Lettuce] to test **docassemble** interviews.